BoltsFramework/Bolts-Android/README.md

 }
 ```

-If you know the result of a task at the time it is created, there are some convenience methods you can use.
+If you know the result of a `Task` at the time it is created, there are some convenience methods you can use.

 ```java
 Task<String> successful = Task.forResult("The good result.");